cal-adapt/cae-notebooks/user-contributions/README.md

 We encourage users to share their work with the community!
 If you'd like to contribute a notebook or project:

 1. Ensure your code runs without errors
+2. Confirm your code does not replicate existing `climakitae` functionality
-2. Include basic documentation explaining the purpose and usage
+3. Include basic documentation explaining the purpose and usage
-3. Consider adding comments to help other users understand your approach
+4. Add comments to help other users understand your approach
-4. Submit your contribution through the appropriate channels
+5. Submit your contribution through the appropriate channels

 ## Using These Contributions